-Today, I’m going to show you all the ways to live stream CNBC without a pricey cable TV or satellite provider.
+Today, I’m going to show you all the ways to watch CNBC without a pricey cable TV provider.

-By using a live TV service, you can stream CNBC live on a Roku, Amazon Fire TV, or Apple TV.
-And it’s a lot cheaper than the $200 per month cable bill that you’ve been paying.
+You can stream CNBC live on a Roku, Amazon Fire TV, or Apple TV.
+Going the cord-cutting route is still a lot cheaper than the $200 per month cable bill that you’ve been paying.

 CNBC covers business news, the U.S. and international financial markets.
 It caters to investors who like to kick off most of their mornings with Squawk Box.
 The network has been a longtime home for Mad Money with Jim Cramer.